(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Bonus Tip: Clean Up Before Repacking

 Don’t bring anything extra home with you.
 Sweep off gear with your mini broom (Coghlan’s Tent Wisk is a classic, but I’ve had my eye on this one from Full Circle) when packing to go home.
-Getting the dirt and debris off camping gear prevents it from digging into fabrics, which can make it hard to remove.
+Getting the dirt and debris off camping gear prevents it from digging into fabrics, making it hard to remove.

 A Long Story Short: How to Pack a Car for Camping

-Packing a car for camping takes a little planning and some trial and error, but a few simple strategies will help you maximize the space you have – and might even give you enough room for a few more comforts of home for your trip into the wilderness.
+Packing a car for camping takes a little planning and some trial and error.
+Still, a few simple strategies will help you maximize your space – and might even give you enough room for a few more comforts of home for your trip into the wilderness.

 Make the best use of space while loading up the car by minimizing wasted space with the right totes.
-And packing in the right order will start your adventure off on the right foot!
+And packing in the proper order will start your adventure on the right foot!

 Click below to save these tips on how to pack a car for camping on Pinterest!